A branching particle system as a model of semipushed fronts: Convergence to the CSBP

-\begin{proof} The proof of parts $1$ and $2$ relies on standard result on the Euler scheme and is similar to the proof of Theorem 2.1 in \cite{Maillard:2020aa}.
-The only difference is that we do not need to modify the function $\Psi$ at zero, since it a Lipschitz function on any interval $[0,\Lambda]$, $\Lambda>0.$
+\begin{proof} The proof of parts $1$ and $2$ relies on standard results on the Euler scheme and is similar to the proof of Theorem 2.1 in \cite{Maillard:2020aa}.
+The only difference is that we do not need to modify the function $\Psi$ at zero, since it is a Lipschitz function on any interval $[0,\Lambda]$, $\Lambda>0.$